 Global Partners purchased its 63-acre Albany terminal from ExxonMobil in 2007, and has invested more than $40 million in upgrades since — part of our commitment to safety, our South End neighbors and the environment.

 The site’s 16 tanks, along with Global’s other terminals, provide Global with the capacity to move enough fuel to help power cars and heat homes in Albany and across the region.
-Since 2013, the terminal has undergone hundreds of third-party inspections — most unannounced.
+Over the past five years, the terminal has undergone hundreds of third-party inspections — most unannounced.
 Those inspections have turned up no substantive violations.

 Agencies conducting those inspections include:

 - New York State Department of Health

 - New York State Department of Environmental Conservation (DEC)

 - New York State Department of Transportation (DOT)

 We also work closely with the Albany police and fire departments.

 In Albany, Global receives, stores and distributes a variety of products, including gasoline, diesel fuel, home heating oil, kerosene, and renewable fuels such as ethanol and bio-based diesel.